 When Milano tweeted “MeToo” on that day, it been retweeted over 200,000 times by the end of the day, and over half a million the following day.
 On Facebook, the hashtag popped up in 12 million posts by close to 5 million people the first day.
 As more celebrities came forward, women all over the world followed their lead, and a movement was born.

-An interesting codicil to the Me Too movement is that Ronan Farrow has cautioned that the Me Too Movement can have unintended consequences–that innocent men can become “casualties” of the movement.
+An interesting codicil to the Me Too movement is that Ronan Farrow has cautioned that the Me Too Movement can have unintended consequences–those innocent men can become “casualties” of the movement.
 Newsweek reports that in a speech last December, Farrow said that

 “decades of silence on this issue” has caused this moment of “white hot anguish”.

-He expanded on that statement by encouraging caution, saying that miscarriage of justice for some accused men is indeed a possibility, and that anyone reporting on harassment or assault needs to gauge the severity of potential charges.
+He expanded on that statement by encouraging caution, saying that miscarriage of justice for some accused men is indeed a possibility and that anyone reporting on harassment or assault needs to gauge the severity of potential charges.
 This discretion Farrow recommends can be seen by the different charges and penalties levied against Senator Al Franken, Bill Cosby, and Kevin Spacey.

-Since last October, the MeToo Movement retains the “white hot anguish” that Farrow referenced.
-The cultural awareness that has evolved reaches the US Congress, the Catholic church, Wall Street firms, Olympic athletes, the US military–even adult movie actors are saying they have been harassed on the job.
+Since last October, the MeToo Movement retains the “white-hot anguish” that Farrow referenced.
+The cultural awareness that has evolved reaches the US Congress, the Catholic Church, Wall Street firms, Olympic athletes, the US military–even adult movie actors are saying they have been harassed on the job.

 What happens next with the Me Too Movement is an unknown.
 The heat has not dissipated and the recent allegations against Brett Kavanaugh have brought the movement back to the forefront.
 A “movement” seldom has a defined purpose, and there is some dissent among the leaders of the movement as to what their goals are.